abcdesktopio/docs/opsdocs/docs/advanced/4.4/desktop/pod.md

 The pod name is `leela-debe1`

-- List the variables content
+- List the environment variables:

 ```bash
 NAMESPACE=abcdesktop